 Most cities in the USA require residents to notify them when there is a dangerous overhanging tree on public land.
 Tree preservation laws do not allow residents to trim or remove council trees independently.
 The city will remove or trim such trees once a request has been approved without bothering the landowner or home occupant who made the request.

-The Tree Is Part of A Local Vegetation Management Program
+Is the Tree Part of A Local Vegetation Management Program?

 Find out if the tree you want to be removed was planted by the city or part of a state, city, or federal program.
 If it is, then you can request them to remove or trim it when it is necessary if maintenance was also covered in the program.
 In most cases, you may not be allowed to remove trees planted under such programs without obtaining permission from your city.